 - Max sensing service latency: time elapsed between the event triggering the determination of the sensing result and the availability of the sensing result at the sensing system interface.

 - Refreshing rate: rate at which the sensing result is generated by the sensing system.
-It is the inverse of the time elapsed between two successive sensing results reporting to the application server.
+It is the inverse of the time elapsed between two successive sensing results.